DANCE PHOTOGRAPHER, HALIFAX, NOVA SCOTIA

 WHAT TO WEAR – TIPS

 In terms of covering your body, anything goes.
-Pick something that makes you feel comfortable and awesome.
+Your clothing reflects your personality, conveys a mood, and should make you feel comfortable/awesome.
 Dance clothes or street clothes, bare legs, leggings, tights, or pants.
 Bear in mind that there is often no changing room available – especially for outdoor shoots.
 Layering is a great option.
 A bodysuit base makes it easy to change skirts, dresses, etc.

 Feet – bare feet, ballet slippers/dance shoes, pointe shoes, street shoes.
 If wearing dance shoes, they will most likely get dirty if we are outside.
 Most dancers are eager to be photographed in pointe shoes, but bear in mind that if we are shooting outdoors many surfaces are difficult to balance on.
 If outdoors there’s a good chance we’ll destroy your pointe shoes, so don’t bring your best/only pair.